 3. Part One - Health Hazards of Excreta: Theory and Control, undated (1.4mb)

-Since 2003, over 3,000 different fixture models have been tested by Veritec Consulting, Inc., IAPMO Research and Testing, and other MaP-approved laboratories.
+Since 2003, over 3,000 different fixture models (of all different types) have been MaP tested by Veritec Consulting, Inc., IAPMO Research and Testing, and other MaP-approved laboratories.
 The current database of fixtures numbers 3,000+ different models of all types: single-flush, dual-flush, ULFTs, HETs, tank-type, and commercial flushometer valve/bowl combinations.
 Overall, the MaP test protocol has been very well-received by consumers, water providers, architects and engineers, specifiers, builders, retailers, and manufacturers alike.
 Many water agencies and municipalities in the U.S. and Canada consider the results of MaP testing when evaluating which toilet models to promote, subsidize, or rebate.

 It is important to note that the U.S. Environmental Protection Agency (EPA) adopted 350g of uncased MaP media (soy bean paste) as the minimum performance threshold for high-efficiency toilets (HETs) promoted within its WaterSense program.
 Furthermore, most water utilities currently adopting toilet replacement rebate and installation programs (with HETs) are also establishing their minimum performance threshold at 350g (some are as high as 500g).